Uri-Marom/Uri-Marom/README.md

 Hi, I'm Uri.<BR>
 <B>Welcome to my repo!</B>

-I'm a Risk Analyst and Data Scientist with 10 years of experience in the FinTech realm,<BR>
+I'm a Data Scientist with 10 years of experience in the FinTech realm,<BR>
 currently working on several environment and climate related projects.

 * Check out the [Israeli Clean Money Forum ranking of institutional investors](https://www.fossilfree.org.il/the-ranking)